-Last week, we chatted about house hunting and making sure that you don’t purchase a house with extra, paranormal residents.
+In the past, we chatted about house hunting and making sure that you don’t purchase a house with extra, paranormal residents.
 Or, depending on what you want, finding a house with extra, paranormal residents.
-Just in case you’re one of the latter house hunters, here’s a potential ideal house for you that currently on the market.
+Just in case you’re one of the latter house hunters, here’s a potential ideal house for you that had recently been on the market.
 Boleskine House.

 First, the house sits on the shore of Loch Ness.
 Yes, that Loch Ness – famed for its sightings of Nelly the Loch Ness Monster.
 But that’s not all that’s paranormal about this resident.
 However, I’m getting ahead of myself.
 Let me give you the listing details from the realtor, Galbraith Group: